 People are often tricked by trafficker’s with the promise of work, or marriage, are coerced, or outright abducted.
 Once entrapped the victims endure mental, emotional, sexual, and physical abuse.
-The psychological and spiritual abuse are devastating, and the scars can last a life time.
+The psychological and spiritual abuse is devastating, and the scars can last a lifetime.

 The following six facts about human trafficking really surprised us.
 It is unfortunate most people do not have a clue about this, but awareness brings change, it shines light on the dark so here they are:

 1. Research estimated that there are between 21 and 45.8 million enslaved in human trafficking, and modern day slavery.
 Children and teens are the most vulnerable and the average ages are from 12 to 14, with 300 000 trafficked each year in the USA.

 2. Mauritania, Uzbekistan, and Haiti are the top three countries in the world with the most slavery, and trafficking by % of population.
 The number of people enslaved in India is 18.35 Million, 3.39 million in China, and 2.13 million in Pakistan.
 The people being trafficked include children, women, and even men.
 This problem is huge!
 (With the amount of slaves being funneled through Libya these numbers have increased even more recently.)

 3. The victims of all ages are being used not only sexually, or physically for labor, but their organs are being harvested for people who need transplants.
 People are being abducted, and smuggled into countries for those specific reasons.

 4. Large events like the Super Bowl are used as business opportunities to sell human’s in the most vile ways.
 It’s estimated 10,000 prostitutes were transported to the 2012 event in Miami.